Ranelan/Ranelan/README.md

-# Hi there, I'm Ranelan 👋
+# Hi there, I'm Ranelani Engel 👋

 🎓 **Third Year Student @ Cape Peninsula University of Technology**
 Studying towards a Diploma in Application Development